Who We Are

 Our mission is to continue to help the street dogs of Romania from persecution, suffering and neglect.

 This is Jason, one of the three co-founders for A Better Life Dog Rescue.
 Jason is responsible for the day to day running of the website as well as organising transport of the dogs coming in from Romania.
+Jason currently lives in Romania where he is coordinating the building of our deluxe dog shelter which, once completed, will have the capacity for 1500 rescue dogs.
 Jason has been a volunteer at various rescues around the country mainly dealing with German Shepherds and along with Nicky has a wealth of knowledge when it comes to re-homing dogs.
 In his personal life Jason, for his sins, is an avid West Ham fan and goes to see them whenever he can which is not as often as he would like due to his busy work commitments and the time he gives up to spend helping all the dogs in need.

-This is Nicky.
-Nicky is a retired nurse so therefore has empathy with all involved in rescue.
+Nicky is retired.
 She is responsible for screening and checking all adoption requests and matching them up with the correct dog.
 Nicky has previously volunteered at various rescues around the country mainly re-homing Greyhounds and even if we say so ourselves, she is very good at it.
 There isn’t a thing she leaves untouched when it comes to re-homing one of our lovely dogs as should be the case in all rescues.

 This is Gill who currently works for the NHS and has been in administrative roles for most of her career.
 She has always loved animals especially dogs, and growing up always had family dogs.
 Once she was able to have a dog of her own, she adopted the first of three rescue dogs, 2 from the UK and her current dog, Cassie from Romania.
 In her spare time Gill enjoys knitting and sewing, has been known to bake the occasional cake or batch of biscuits and of course spending time with her husband and Cassie.